joakimk/live_coding/README.md

 # Live coding

-Live coding environment (or IDE) for making things like games using javascript.
+Live coding environment (or IDE) for making things like games using JavaScript.

+No installs needed, just go to <https://live-coding.herokuapp.com> and start coding.

 # Live Coding IDE